لَا يُحِبُّ اللَّهُ 215 المائدة

 ﴾6﴿ Yaaa aiyuhal lazeena aamanoo izaa qumtum ilas Salaati faghsiloo wujoohakum wa Aidiyakum ilal maraafiqi wamsahoo biru'oosikum wa arjulakum ilal ka'bayn; wa in kuntum junuban fattahharoo; wain kuntum mardaaa aw'alaa safarin aw jaaa'a ahadum minkum minal ghaaa'iti aw laamastumunnisaaa'a falam tajidoo maaa'an fatayammamoo sa'eedan taiyiban famsahoo biwujoohikum wa aideekum minh; ma yureedul laahu liyaj'ala 'alaikum min harajinw walaakiny yureedu liyutahhirakum wa liyutimma ni'matahoo 'alaikum la'allakum tashkuroon

-﴾6﴿ O people of faith: When you get up for prayer, wash your faces and your hands with your elbows And wipe your heads and (wash) your feet with ankle-bone And if you are polluted (hav had sixual contact), then clean yourself well (take a bath), And if you are sick, or on a journey, or one of you comes out of privy, or you hav had (sexual) contact with your wives, then do not find water, So perform tayammum with pure soil, then wipe your faces and hands with it, Allah the Exalted does not want to bring harm (difficulty) upon you, but Allah the Exalted wants to purify you And that Allah the Exalted to complete His blessings on you so that you may be thankful
+﴾6﴿ O you who believe, when you rise for prayer, then wash your faces and your hands up to the elbows, and wipe your heads, and wash your feet up to the ankles.
+And if you are in a state of major impurity (janābah), then purify yourselves thoroughly.
+But if you are ill, or on a journey, or one of you comes from relieving himself, or you have touched women and you do not find water—then perform tayammum with clean earth, and wipe your faces and your hands with it.
+Allah does not intend to place hardship upon you, but He intends to purify you and to complete His favor upon you, so that you may be grateful.

 1. It refers to chastity, whether the woman is free (ḥurrah) or a bondwoman (amah), and whether she is from a warring (ḥarbiyyah) or a treaty-protected (dhimmiyyah) non-Muslim community.
 This is the opinion of Imam Abu Hanifa (may Allah have mercy on him).

+2. It refers exclusively to free women, meaning that marriage with a bondwoman from the People of the Book is not permissible.
+This is the opinion of Imam Shafi‘i (may Allah have mercy on him).
 The phrase "Utu al-Kitab" refers to Jews and Christians, despite their association with polytheism and disbelief, because believing monotheistic women were already mentioned earlier in Al-Mu’mināt.
 This is the opinion of all scholars of Ahl al-Sunnah wa al-Jama‘ah.

 Question: It is narrated from Ibn Umar (may Allah be pleased with both of them) that marriage with polytheists among the People of the Book is not permissible.